- Dean of School of Business

 - Beta Gamma Sigma.
 International business honor society (2000 Lifetime inductee)

-Dr. Mulder teaches in the undergraduate and graduate programs (Master of Business Administration – MBA and Master of Science in Marketing Analytics – MSMA) in the PLU School of Business.
+Dr. Mulder is currently Dean and has taught in the undergraduate and graduate programs (Master of Business Administration – MBA and Master of Science in Marketing Analytics – MSMA) in the PLU School of Business.
 His coursework includes marketing strategy, consumer behavior, market research, nonprofit marketing/management, sustainability, and social impact.

 Professor Mulder regularly leads global courses and projects, and in 2013 created an innovative new course in the PLU School of Business that allows students to earn internship credit and participate in a unique, global project.
 In this course, students experience and grow in the areas of community building and engagement, outreach and education (locally and globally), fundraising, crowdfunding, and international nonprofit projects.
 The course utilizes an interdisciplinary approach blending business, philosophy, Hispanic studies, communication, culture and the political environment to prepare students for their global experience.
 During that experience, students work collaboratively with a community in Nicaragua, installing a well and teaching health to adults and children.
 In the MBA program, Professor Mulder leads courses in Peru for the PLU MBA program, showcasing business in an emerging economy and connecting business practices to indigenous, sustainable and social impact (i.e., UN Global Compact) programs.